Maous-B/osu-replay-player/README.md

 - Press L to load a replay, Press F4 to leave
 - Press M to enable/disable mouse movements, K for keyboard presses
-- When playing a beatmap, press the ENTER key to play.
+- Press ENTER to play while playing.
 Press the ESC key to stop it
 - Use 1920x1080 resolution and full-screen mode
 - Turn off raw-input (in settings)
 - Set keyboard binding to W and X (in settings)